Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Happiness is a choice, not a result.
-Nothing will make you happy until you choose to be happy."
+> "Men go to far greater lengths to avoid what they fear than to obtain what they desire."
-> — **Ralph Marston**
+> — **Dan Brown**

 ---

-_Last updated: 07 November 2025 ⏳_
+_Last updated: 08 November 2025 ⏳_